-Promoting the use of domestically produced wood while stimulating forestry and regional revitalization.
+We will promote the use of domestically produced wood while stimulating forestry and regional revitalization.

 We use domestically produced wood, such as cedar wood from Tohoku and Kyushu, in our building materials.
-In FY2019 we used a total of 8,773 t in products such as CLT rental housing, which was launched the same year.
-The "Japan Wood" mark which indicates that a product is made from domestically grown wood, was created independently by the Group and has now been widely adopted throughout the industry as a symbol to promote the use of domestic wood.
+Since 2019 we have made such commitments as using CLT, which was launched the same year, in rental housing, and in 2020, we used around 15,000 m of CLT.
+The "Japan Wood" mark, which indicates that a product is made from domestically grown wood, was created independently by the Group and has now been widely adopted throughout the industry as a symbol to promote the use of domestic wood.